pachyderm/pachyderm/examples/transactions/README.md

    42b893e48e7d40f1bb5ed770526a9a07
    ```

-   - Commit to the `parameters` repository
+   - Commit to the `parameters` repository:

    ```shell
    $ pachctl start commit parameters@master
    Added to transaction: 854e8503-6e5d-4542-805c-a73a39200bf8 c4dc446b25e54a938a67a5e913b3f9a4
    ```
-3. Finish the Transaction
+3. Finish the Transaction:

    ```shell
    $ pachctl finish transaction